BenjaminAbt/docs/docs/standard/datetime/choosing-between-datetime.md

 * Work with dates and times for which time zone information is missing.

 * Work with UTC dates and times only.

-* Retrieve date and time information from sources outside of .NET, such as SQL databases.
-Typically, these sources store date and time information in a simple format that is compatible with the <xref:System.DateTime> structure.

 * Perform date and time arithmetic, but are concerned with general results.
 For example, in an addition operation that adds six months to a particular date and time, it is often not important whether the result is adjusted for daylight saving time.